Victory! D.C. Buries Sex Trade Decriminalization Bill—For Now

 - To satisfy demand, the sex trade has to lure in vulnerable people, because there are never enough women willing to be exploited and degraded in prostitution.
 Sex trafficking cases increased 70% in Germany as a result of legalization.
 In the Netherlands where prostitution was legalized in 2000, an estimated 50-90% of women are selling their bodies against their will.

 - Further, prostitution is inherently dangerous and harmful.
 The only way to protect people is to shrink the market.
-A 2018 study of prostituted women, including trans women, in the U.S. found 61% suffered Traumatic Brain Injuries while in “the Life.”
+A 2018 study of prostituted women, including transgender women, in the U.S. found 61% suffered Traumatic Brain Injuries while in “the Life.”
 In a nine-country study of 785 prostituted women, 68% suffered PTSD at same severity as combat veterans and victims of state torture.
 The mortality rate of women in prostitution is 200 times the rate of the general population, according to a Colorado medical study examining two decades of evidence.
-In an academic survey of women, including trans women, in DC engaged in street prostitution, 42% met the criteria for PTSD, 61% percent reported being physically assaulted, nearly 80% reported being threatened with a weapon, and 44% had been raped in prostitution, with 60% of these rapes committed by sex buyers
+In an academic survey of women, including transgender women, in DC engaged in street prostitution, 42% met the criteria for PTSD, 61% percent reported being physically assaulted, nearly 80% reported being threatened with a weapon, and 44% had been raped in prostitution, with 60% of these rapes committed by sex buyers

 Proponents of full decriminalization of prostitution attempt to frame their perspective(s) as being safer for prostituted people; however, the research indicates that the legalization or full decriminalization of prostitution is a dangerous thing for the prostituted people involved.